elasticscale/techtalk-resources/talk/talk.md

 - Ideal for small teams or devs getting started
 - Easier than EKS/Kubernetes
 - Note - no free tier!

 ---

+## Why Move From ECS to Terraform?

+Your app runs in the cloud now — nice!
+But how do you...

+- Recreate it for staging or a teammate?
+- Track changes over time?
+- Avoid “ClickOps” drift?
+- Apply it again, consistently, in another region?

+> That’s where **Infrastructure as Code** (IaC) comes in

+---